-Central Carolina Community

-College is a strong community

-college and the foundation of

-that strength is a competent

-and caring faculty and staff.

-Admissions counselors,

-academic advisors, and success

-team members can assist

-you in identifying educational

-opportunities consistent with

-your capabilities and interests,

-exploring career fields, and

-starting you on the path toward

-new levels of success.
+Central Carolina Community College is a strong community college and the foundation of that strength is a competent and caring faculty and staff.
+Educational Navigators, academic advisors, and Success Coaches can assist you in identifying educational opportunities consistent with your capabilities and interests, exploring career fields, and starting you on the path toward new levels of success

-During the first semester of enrollment, you will confer with an Admissions specialist to assist with the admissions process.
+During the first semester of enrollment, you will confer with an Educational Navigator to assist with the admissions process.
 Also, the specialist will assist you in choosing the academic pathway that aligns with your career goals.
-Advising and registration will be based on the student's chosen major.
-For all future semesters, you will continue to visit Admissions when you need to drop/add a course, withdraw from a course, or if you need to change your academic program.
-For your second semester until you graduate, you are assigned an academic advisor and success team member that will serve as your primary contacts for the remainder of your academic activities while enrolled at the college.
+Advising and registration will be based on the student's chosen. major.
+For all future semesters, you will continue to visit Student Advising and Success when you need to drop/add a course, withdraw from a course, or if you need to change your academic program.
+For your second semester until you graduate, you are assigned an academic advisor and Success Coach that will serve as your primary contacts for the remainder of your academic activities while enrolled at the college.
 You are expected to confer periodically with your advisor (at least twice per semester) regarding academic standing, early registration, and any other areas of concern.

-You can expect your advisor/
+You can expect your advisor/ Success Coach to:

-- Assist in formalizing an educational plan that matches your goals and interests - Understand and communicate the curriculum, requirements, and academic policies and procedures - Provide information on and recommend campus support services - Assist in selection of courses, adjust schedules as needed, and accurately monitor your progress toward program completion - Maintain confidentiality - Be accessible for advising during documented office hours and by appointment
+Assist in formalizing an

+- educational plan that matches your goals and interests - Understand and communicate the curriculum, requirements, and academic policies and procedures - Provide information on and recommend campus support services - Assist in selection of courses, adjust schedules as needed, and accurately monitor your progress toward program completion - · Maintain confidentiality - Be accessible for advising during documented office hours and by appointment